 North Park University is committed to providing an admission policy that is fair and considers the changes that students are experiencing.
 North Park has always and will continue to review students holistically.
 We not only value what students accomplish in the classroom, but what they bring outside of the classroom and to their community.

-Prospective students applying for a start term of Fall 2021 or Spring 2022, will not be required to submit test scores for admission.* Students who have already tested and wish to submit their scores may do so, and submitting test scores can only help, not hurt, your chance of admission.
+Prospective students applying for a start term of Fall 2021 and later, will not be required to submit test scores for admission.* Students who have already tested and wish to submit their scores may do so.

-While only a high school GPA will be required, we will continue to review students holistically and encourage students to provide a writing sample and an academic recommendation.
+While only a high school GPA will be required for first-year students, we will continue to review students holistically and encourage students to provide a writing sample and an academic recommendation.

 Pass/Fail grades will also be accepted if they are credit-bearing.
 These grades will not impact the student’s unweighted GPA.

-*Test scores may be required for students applying for Direct Admission into Nursing and competitive scholarship opportunities.
+*Test scores may optionally be submitted in place of Subject Placement Testing (Writing and Math) or for competitive scholarship opportunities.
 Academic merit-based scholarships will be determined at the time of acceptance based on high school GPA.

-At minimum, all prospective students are recommended to meet these admission standards for grade point average (GPA) and standardized test scores:
+At minimum, all prospective students are recommended to meet these admission standards for grade point average (GPA):

-First-year students who do not meet the minimum requirements above may need to provide additional information such as an interview and/or be considered for provisional admission.
+First-year students with a 2.00 – 2.49 who do not meet the minimum requirements above may need to provide additional information such as an interview to be considered for provisional admission.
 Transfer students with a 2.00 – 2.49 may require additional information such as an interview to be considered for admission.
 International students must also meet additional requirements for acceptance.

 North Park University takes a lot of information into account when evaluating your application.
-In addition to your academic achievement as demonstrated through your ACT/SAT scores and transcripts, we will consider the following:
+In addition to your academic achievement as demonstrated through your transcripts, we will consider the following:

 - Your high school attendance record